qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/mobile_overview.rst

 you can have a look on the following demo applications:

 * `Mobile Showcase <http://demo.qooxdoo.org/%{version}/mobileshowcase>`_ - see all mobile widgets in action
+* `Mobile Feedreader <http://demo.qooxdoo.org/%{version}/feedreader-mobile>`_ - the feedreader as a mobile app.
+Using the same logic and models as the feedreader for desktop browsers does.

 All applications can be found in the ``application`` folder of your qooxdoo checkout.